|

 Lightweight

-expanders with screw or spring instead of quadhelix
+expanders with screw or spring instead of quadhelix or other fixed

 expanders can be built such that they do not hinder speech,